Understanding the Heel Pain Condition

 In addition to heel pain, you may also experience tenderness in the arch of your foot, especially when pressing on the area.

-At Gotham Footcare, our podiatrists begin with a thorough physical examination and review of your medical history.
+At Gotham Footcare, our NYC podiatrists begin with a thorough physical examination and review of your medical history.
 We’ll ask about your daily activities, the type of footwear you use, and any previous injuries to your foot or heel.

 In some cases, imaging tests like X-rays or ultrasound may be necessary to confirm the diagnosis.
 X-rays can rule out other conditions like stress fractures, while ultrasound helps us evaluate the soft tissue, ensuring we accurately identify the cause of your heel pain.